 You can get decent banana plugs for fairly cheap, but not for nothing, and if you want to use them for every connection point you might need a lot of them and the cost can add up.
 Add to that the cost of additional adapters and such if you want to make a banana plug compatible with a spring clip, for example.

-Conclusion: Are Banana Plugs Overall Better than Bare Wire Connections?
+Conclusion: Are Banana Plugs Worth it?

 All things considered, we do think that banana plugs are the best way to connect speaker wire.
 While they do cost a little extra money and take a little extra time to set up, the benefits they afford – namely that they make connecting and disconnecting audio components much easier – are well worth it.

 Do banana plugs fit all speakers and other audio components?

 Not directly – banana plugs are compatible with 5-way binding posts.
 Some speakers and components have spring clip terminals, which banana plugs are not compatible with, but they do make spring clip to banana plug adapters.

 Do you need banana plugs for your speaker wire?

 No, banana plugs are never required – bare wire connections are also compatible with 5-way binding posts that accept banana plugs.
 Banana plugs are only ever an optional choice that affords convenience and safety potentially.

 Are there different sizes and types of banana plugs?

 All banana plugs have the same basic design, but they do come in two sizes: 4mm (standard), and 2mm (miniature).
 Most audio components, if they come with binding posts, use 4mm compatible banana jacks, but it’s never a bad idea to double check.